daisynadauld/nadauld_resume/docs/index.md

 - Experience in Python, SQL, HTML, CSS, and Javascript programing languages
 - Experience in Microsoft Excel, Tableau, MySQL Workbench, and VMware Workstation
 - Experience in Github, Microsoft Teams, Visual Studio Code, Zoom, and Discord
-- Experience in Jupiter Notebook, Altair, Pandas, and some machine learning experience
+- Experience in Jupyter Notebook, Altair, Pandas, and some machine learning experience
 - Experience in Algorithmic Design and Efficiency
 - Experience in User Interface Design and Evaulation